Tomertech/words_counter/README.md

 ```

 ##### Using the Statistics endpoint:
-* Get a word number of appearances
+* Get the number of times a word appeared so far
 ```
 py main.py --service "statistics" (or "s") --word "this_is_the_word"
 ```